gttrcr/correlator/README.md

 In the case of the ```polyfit``` I decided to merge all the files so as to avoid having a large amount of generated files to check. polyfit files are sorted by decreasing $r^2$ and increasing degree.

 ## Features
+Consider the following table where :heavy_check_mark: means _done_, :hourglass: means _it will come_, :thinking: means _I am thinking how to do it_.
 |                        Feature                         |       Status       |
 | :----------------------------------------------------: | :----------------: |
 |                   Support csv files                    | :heavy_check_mark: |